pontig/robotics_first_project/README.md

 Upon reading a new *Quaternion* message, containing speed (m/s) and steering angle (rad), from the `/speed_steer` topic:

 1. custom odometry message (x, y, theta, timestamp):
-    1. the custom odometry message is computed assuming an Ackerman Steering model approximated to a bicycle
+    1. the custom odometry message is computed assuming an Ackerman Steering model approximated to a bicycle, using 2nd order Runge-Kutta integration
     1. the custom odometry message is published
 2. regular odometry message (*Pose*, *Twist*):
     1. the regular odometry message (*Pose*, *Twist*) is computed